October 30, 2025 (3mo ago) — last updated January 24, 2026 (19d ago)

 Designing Your System for Seamless Tracking

-Picking the right software is just the first step.
-The real key to accurate, pain-free time tracking is building a smart, consistent system before you even start the clock.
-This is where you lay the groundwork to make sure every minute logged is clean, correctly categorized, and ready for invoicing.
+Selecting software is only step one.
+The real key is building a consistent system before you start tracking.
+Organize projects and tasks clearly so every minute logged is clean, categorized, and ready for invoicing.

 Define Your Work Categories